Table of Contents

 - Radiological investigations:

 - ECG is done in all patients who are unconscious or have signs of stroke.
-20% of patients with stroke have arrhythmias and roughly 2% are with previous history of MI.
+20% of patients with stroke will have arrhythmias.

 Management of Vertebral Artery Syndrome